List of KwaZulu-Natal representative cricketers

 This is a list of cricketers who have played first-class, List A cricket, or Twenty20 cricket for Natal and KwaZulu-Natal in South Africa.
 The team was renamed ahead of the 1998–99 season following the renaming of Natal province as KwaZulu-Natal in 1994.
 From the 2019–20 season, the team is sometimes referred to as KwaZulu-Natal Coastal to distinguish it from KwaZulu-Natal Inland which had been created as a separate team with first-class status within the province ahead of the 2006–07 season.

-The Natal side which toured Cape Colony in 1889–90 played in the first five provincial matches in South Africa to be considered to hold first-class status.
-(Note: Two Test matches played the previous season between South Africa and a touring English side are considered the first matches played in South Africa to have first-class status.)
+The Natal team which toured Cape Colony in 1889–90 played in the first five provincial matches in South Africa to be considered to hold first-class status.
+(Note: Two Test matches played the previous season between South Africa and a touring English team are considered the first matches played in South Africa to have first-class status.)
 The team joined the Currie Cup competition in 1894–95, the fourth season in which the competition had taken place, and from that date the matches it played in the competition are considered first-class.
-The Natal B side joined the Currie Cup B section in 1965–66, and matches involving the B side are considered first-class in the competition.
+The Natal B team joined the Currie Cup B section in 1965–66, and matches involving the B team are considered first-class in the competition.
 Following the renaming of Natal as KwaZulu-Natal, the B section competition continued for a single season as a first-class competition, with KwaZulu-Natal B taking part.

 Natal first played List A cricket in 1970–71, the first season of provincial List A cricket in South Africa.
 (Note: The 1969–70 Gillette Cup competition had taken place the previous season, but teams did not use their provincial names.
 The team that played at Durban, the home of Natal, was organised by Colin Wesley and known as C Wesley's XI.
 It played three matches.
-All 13 players who appeared for this side also played matches for Natal so, by default, appear on this list.)
+All 13 players who appeared for this team also played matches for Natal so, by default, appear on this list.)
 KwaZulu-Natal first played domestic Twenty20 cricket in the first season of the CSA Provincial T20 in 2011–12.